kailash-manasarovar/statement/docs/index.md

 ### My helpers are sequestered in Israel after a UN raid

-- They were also having direct conversations with the Americans about things they don't want anyone to know about and you can see this very clearly from the screenshots I took while I was being terrorized online.
+- The good lupins were also having direct conversations with the Americans about things they don't want anyone to know about and you can see this very clearly from the screenshots I took while I was being terrorized online.
 - I was so high, out of my mind on drugs and poisons, I understood none of it at all until the last few weeks (time of writing September 2026)!
 - In July 2025, American salmon mousses, with help from the UN, kidnapped this man and his gang and took them all to Israel in a UN helicopter.
 - They did it in secret, yet wanted me to know about it for some reason, and then lied about the nature of it continuously, online and in choreographed stalking events internationally since then.